To tourists, Poland isn’t typically known for its mountain ranges.

 Camping & Accomodation

-Camping in a tent is pretty uncommon in the Polish Tatra Mountains and other regions in Poland.
+Camping in a tent is pretty uncommon in the mountains of southern Poland and Slovakia.

 There are huts, or challets dotted around the region where you can book a room for a night, get a feed and rest up.
 It’s best to book well ahead of time and plan your day hikes around the mountains from these buildings.